Nick-Keen/nick-keen-github.io/README.md

-# IMS Wannsee - Octocat
+# IMS Wannsee - Octocat for Nick

 Tailored version of the [Octocat Generator](https://myoctocat.com/) for IMS Wannsee (International Montesorri School)